catalinpit/hashnode/ckdr7cmma04ehl9s1dq85cr4i.md

-## Top Resources To Learn JavaScript As A Beginner
+## 5 Best Resources To Learn JavaScript As A Beginner

 There are countless resources to learn JavaScript, and that is both a bad and a good thing.
 The good thing is that we have many options to choose from.
 However, the bad thing is that we do not know which resource is the best.